lbragstad/notes/code-review-checklist.md

 > If you've read a piece of code several times and you still don't understand
 > exactly what it's doing, it could probably benefit from an inline comment.
-> If you do understand what is being done, not every other reviewer might.
+> Even if you do understand what is being done, it might not be clear to every
+> other reviewer.

 ### Don't Repeat Yourself (DRY)